 If your monthly wage is more than $A450, your employer must contribute an additional sum equal to 9.5% of your wage into a superannuation (pension) account for you.
 If you entered Australia on an eligible temporary resident visa you can, in most cases, access your contributions when you leave Australia, although the contributions will be taxed.

 Superannuation is a compulsory retirement saving that is paid by your employer.
-It is compulsory for employers to pay a minimum of 9% of your wages
+It is compulsory for employers to pay a minimum of 9.5% of your

 - you are over 18, and